Welcome to my review of Viral Money Magnet!

 Whatever happened to A community of folks “Paying-It-Forward”, huh?

-Second of all, while your videos are monetized with affiliate offers and banners, doesn’t necessarily mean they’re gonna get clicked by the viewers.
+Second of all, while your videos are monetized with affiliate offers and banners, doesn’t necessarily mean they’re gonna get clicked.

-In order to successfully earn a FULL-TIME income on the internet, you need to “target” the right crowd of people who are actually interested in your affiliate offers.
+In order to successfully earn a FULL-TIME income online, you need to “target” the right crowd who are actually interested in your offers.

 Both paid and SEO traffic are two of THE best ways for “targeted” traffic to your offers.

-So sharing a bunch of random videos through some shared network site which doesn’t belong to you and “hoping” you’ll make money from social media folks, isn’t gonna cut the mustard, I’m afraid to say.
+So sharing a bunch of random videos through some shared network site which doesn’t belong to you and “hoping” you’ll make $, won’t cut the mustard.

 Final Thoughts: Is Viral Money Magnet Legit?…

-Yes, I do think ‘VMM’ is 100% genuine since both Neer and Stephenson do give you some sort of value for your hard earned-cash.
+Yes, I do think Viral Money Magnet is genuine since both Neer and Stephenson do give you some sort of value.

-But it’s the fact that they “hype up” their system to make the whole thing seem like it’s some “magical megabucks-generating” system that’s the best thing since sliced bread – when it’s far from it!
+But it’s the fact that they “hype up” their system to make the whole thing seem like it’s some “magical megabucks-generating” system that’s the best thing since sliced bread.

 So on that note, I’ve labeled ‘VMM’ as a Borderline SCAM lol.